Ramicho/phonebook/README.md

-## this phonebook application repo
+## this phonebook application repo is
 to be used by Terraform user-data.sh file in "Python-Flask-Application-deployed-on-AWS-ALB-with-Auto-Scaling-and-RDS-Service-using-Terraform" repo.